LoyolaChicagoBooks/introcs-csharp/rst/cmdline-execution.rst

     This should run your program.
 Note that when you complete it, the window does not disappear!
 You keep that history.
 Keep this terminal/console window open until the end of the chapter.
 #.
-Windows only:  On Windows, MonoDevelop creates a regular Windows executable file.
+Windows only:  On Windows, Xamarin Studio creates a regular Windows executable file.
     For consistency you can use the command above, but you no longer need Mono.
     You can just enter the command ``addition1.exe`` or the shorter ``addition1``.